Find out what data-driven analytics is and what its trends in healthcare are.

 Personalized Patient Care

 With data-driven analytics, healthcare companies can offer personalized care to patients.
 CVS Health is the world’s 2nd largest medical organization.
 It has proposed many initiatives which aim to improve the personalized customer strategy.
 For example, CVS Health has begun to deliver prescription drugs to patients’ homes much more often.
 It has also invested in platforms based on Microsoft Azure Databricks.
 These platforms track how likely patients are to buy a certain drug or remind them to pick up their medication.
+Leveraging solutions like Databrick ETL can streamline the integration and transformation of complex healthcare data, ensuring that actionable insights are delivered effectively.

 Insurance companies offer another option for personalized care.
 This point applies not only to an individual approach to medical care but also to healthcare insurance.
 For example, data analytics allows insurance companies to select a plan for the needs of each patient.
 The insurer doesn’t wait for the patient to understand the complex and varied insurance plans.
 They study analytics reports that show that the patient has chosen a plan with low coverage but uses it very often.
 The insurer can offer the patient a comprehensive insurance plan more likely to meet the client’s needs.